 1. University of Nairobi

-The inception of the University of Nairobi can be traced back to 1956, when the Royal Technical College was established.
-The University of Nairobi was the only institution of higher learning in Kenya for quite a long time.
-There is no doubt that the University of Nairobi is among the best African institutions of higher learning and the best University in Kenya, a record it has held for a long time in history especially in producing good engineers.
-This record includes achievements in teaching, research and development.
+The inception of the University of Nairobi can be traced back to 1956 when the Royal Technical College was established.
+It was the only institution of higher learning in Kenya for quite a long time.
+There is no doubt that the University of Nairobi is among the best African institutions of higher learning and the best University in Kenya; a record it has held for a long time in history especially in producing good engineers.
+This record includes achievements in teaching, research, and development.